 Like any insurance plan, having Emergency Travel Insurance gives you peace of mind.
 Some of the benefits of Emergency Travel Insurance include:

-- Around the clock access to help through your provider’s Medical Assistance call centre.
+- Around the clock, access to help through your provider’s Medical Assistance call center.
 You can find the numbers listed on your benefits card.

-- Information on Local Medical Care: The medical assistance call centre can refer you to a local doctor, dentist, pharmacist or other appropriate medical facility.
+- Information on Local Medical Care: The medical assistance call center can refer you to a local doctor, dentist, pharmacist or other appropriate medical facilities.

 - Monitoring of your medical care: The medical assistance staff team will monitor your care, the services you are receiving and will maintain contact with you, your attending doctor and your Canadian doctor.